 Objectives: Requiring property owners to pay for the relocation expenses of lower income residents and seeking reimbursement by property owner.
 Provide information for displaced tenants on available services and programs.
+Provide information to 1,000 tenants annually.

-Target Date: Amending County Housing Code by August 2021.
+Target Date: Amending County Housing Code by May 2022.
 Providing information on an ongoing basis, 2021-2029